BlockchainCommons/Research/papers/bcr-2023-006-envelope-attachment.md

 The payload is wrapped, and to this wrapped envelope is added one REQUIRED assertion: `vendor`, and optionally one RECOMMENDED assertion: `conformsTo`.
 No other assertions are permitted.

 * The `vendor` assertion is REQUIRED and MUST be a string that uniquely identifies the entity that added the attachment data.
 It is RECOMMENDED that it be a reverse domain name.
 It MAY NOT be an empty string.
 It MAY NOT be any other data type have additional assertions.
-* The `conformsTo` assertion is RECOMMENDED and is a URI that identifies the format of the attachment data.
+* The `conformsTo` assertion is RECOMMENDED and MUST be a string that identifies the format of the attachment data.
 It is RECOMMENDED that it be a URL that points to a document that defines the format of the attachment data including version number.
 It MAY NOT be any other data type or have additional assertions.
 * The source of the `conformsTo` URI does not have to be from the same vendor as the `vendor` assertion.
 In other words, the `conformsTo` URI MAY be from a third party that defines a standard format for the attachment data.

 Multiple attachments MAY be added to an Envelope that accepts them.
 For example: